tri-cods/html-css/theory-to-practice.md

 To begin, create a folder called "courseWebsite" in your working directory.
 This folder will contain your index.html file, any other HTML files you create, any CSS files you use to style your website, and images that you would like to use in your Course Website.
 Now its time start using elements, attributes, classes, IDs, and all the other aspects of HTML and CSS to start building your website!

-If you are unsure of which HTML/CSS commands to use, check out the [HTML Cheat Sheet](http://www.simplehtmlguide.com/cheatsheet.php) and the [CSS Cheat Sheet](https://courses.cs.washington.edu/courses/cse154/15sp/cheat-sheets/css-cheat-sheet.pdf), which provides a quick reference of some common tasks in these languages.
+If you are unsure of which HTML/CSS commands to use, check out the [HTML Cheat Sheet](http://www.simplehtmlguide.com/cheatsheet.php) and the [CSS Cheat Sheet](https://courses.cs.washington.edu/courses/cse154/15sp/cheat-sheets/css-cheat-sheet.pdf), which provides a quick reference guide.

 ## Discussion Questions

 - In this workshop, we have focused on the fundametals of HTML and CSS.
 The point was to provide an introduction to the workings of websites.
 In practice, however, the websites that we desire to build will have complex use cases.
 What are some websites that you imagine building?
 What kinds of interactive features would you like to have in your website?

 - Some websites provide information clearly and in an enaging manner.
-Others might inundate with a barrage of information that leaves users mystified.
+Others might inundate with a barrage of content that leaves one mystified.
 What would you say are some of the characteristics of well-designed websites?
 Which websites do you consider a joy to use?
 What design elements (such as font, color, layout, and menus) stand out to you as being particularly important in making good websites?